arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ```

+To learn more about the RTC capabilities of the UNO R4 WiFi, check out the [RTC Guide](/tutorials/uno-r4-wifi/rtc).

 ## EEPROM

 EEPROM, also referred to as 'data' memory, is type of memory that can retain data even after the board has been powered off.